Center-for-Digital-Narrative/elmcip/doc/git.md

     git diff

-If you whant to see the changes in a single file use `git diff <filename>`
+If you want to see the changes in a single file use `git diff <filename>`

 Add files to be comitted (staging).